aks-ch/Rogue-Console-Game/Readme.md

 After the `HealCooldown` reaches `0`, the player will heal `HealFactor` health every turn.
 Interacting with an enemy resets the cooldown.

+The game border changes color depending on player health status.
+- Blue: Health is full.
+- Green: Health is less than full.
+- Red: Health is less than 50% of maximum.
+- Yellow: Player is healing.

 # Additional Information
 The game offers 2 options to play:
 1. Random Settings